georgeliu95/TensorRT/plugin/efficientNMSPlugin/README.md

 - After sorting, the highest 4096 scores are processed by the `EfficientNMS` CUDA kernel.
 This algorithm uses the index data maintained throughout the previous steps to find the boxes corresponding to the remaining scores.
 If the fused box decoder is being used, decoding will happen until this stage, where only the top scoring boxes need to be decoded.

 - The NMS kernel uses an efficient filtering algorithm that largely reduces the number of IOU overlap cross-checks between box pairs.
 The boxes that survive the IOU filtering finally pass through to the output results.
-At this stage, the sigmoid activation is applied to only the final remaining scores, if `score_sigmoid` is enabled, thereby greatly reducing the amount of sigmoid calculations required otherwise.
+At this stage, the sigmoid activation is applied to only the final remaining scores, if `score_activation` is enabled, thereby greatly reducing the amount of sigmoid calculations required otherwise.

 ### Performance Tuning